sonic-net/SONiC/doc/LoM/LocalMitigation.md

 8. The plugin model allows for granular update of actions to the affected devices ***only*** with a simple file copy & config update.
    - An action/plugin could be deployed in hours across fleet to check/mitigate a newly found bug in a released OS.
    - Plugin update does not affect control & Data planes
-9. The plugins as versioned and switches report the running versions.
-Rollback to any older version can be done via small config update.
-10. The actions are defined in YANG schema, hence the published reports are structured
+9. The actions are defined in YANG schema, hence the published reports are structured
-11. Actions' runs have full visibility via gNMI & STATE-DB.
+10. Actions' runs have full visibility via gNMI in EVENT-HUB.
-12. For any new SONiC bug in released OS, it could be well managed via small/simple detection/mitigation actions that can be rolled out in hours across the fleet.
+11. For any new SONiC bug in released OS, it could be well managed via small/simple detection/mitigation actions that can be rolled out in hours across the fleet.
     - Create detection & mitigation action & update automated tests
     - Identify target releases
     - Kick off auto tests runs on target releases.
-    - Deploy the actions to target devices.
+    - Deploy the updated LoM to target devices.
-13. FUSE may continue to deploy this OS version with known issue, as it would transparently *also* install the actions that detect/mitigate.
+12. FUSE may continue to deploy this OS version with known issue, as it would transparently *also* install the actions that detect/mitigate.
-15. Supports enable/disable of actions via config update.
+13. Supports enable/disable of actions via config update.

 # A Use case: